Pixel81/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 2.3 Filter the data_set on extract_features

-3. Uses descriptive activity names to name the activities in the data set 3.1 Load activity labels
+#### 3. Uses descriptive activity names to name the activities in the data set
+3.1 Load activity labels
 3.2 Apply activity labels on data_set

-4. Appropriately labels the data set with descriptive variable names 4.1 Filter features titles on mean & std values
+#### 4. Appropriately labels the data set with descriptive variable names
+4.1 Filter features titles on mean & std values
 4.2 Apply features names on data_extract

-5. From step-4, creates a second, independant tidy data set with the average of each variable for each activity
+#### 5. From step-4, creates a second, independant tidy data set with the average of each variable for each activity.

 5.1.
-Melt data into final form order
+Melt data into final form order.

-5.2 Creation of the tidy_data set applying mean
+5.2 Creation of the tidy_data set applying mean.

 5.3 Write tidy_data into a txt file in the working directory